microsoft/AzureTRE/docs/tre-admins/auth.md

 Some of the applications require **admin consent** to allow them to validate users against the AAD.
 Check the Microsoft Docs on [Configure the admin consent workflow](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/configure-admin-consent-workflow) on how to request admin consent and handle admin consent requests.

-You can create these applications manually, but `make auth` does the heavy lifting for you.
+We strongly recommend that you use `make auth` to create the AAD assets as this has been tested extensively.
 Should you wish to create these manually via the [Azure Portal](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app); more information can be found [here](./identities/auth-manual.md).